 How do you respond when a man on a first date says things like,

-“I really liked this girl but she was a wacko.”
+“I really liked this girl but she was such a wacko.”

-“I don’t want a woman who can’t smile”
+“I don’t want a woman who can’t smile or doesn’t laugh at my jokes.”
+(Hmmm maybe he’s just not funny.)

-They just create tension and not the good sexual tension you are looking for.
+They just create tension and not the good sexual tension you want.

-Your actions, how you go ahead with conversations, and how your personality comes across will show this.
+Your actions, how you move ahead with your conversations, and how your personality comes across will show all you need to be showing.
+No need to actually say it or anything like it.

-As I stated above there’s always a much more attractive way to communicate what you expect from men.
+As I stated above there’s always a much more attractive way to communicate what you expect from men or what you’re looking for from him.

 12. Don’t talk about your last date if it didn’t go as planned – unless it’s a really funny story.

-The exception would be if the last date showed up with his Mom, or his Mom dropped him off, you might want to mention that. 🙂
+The exception would be if the last date showed up with his Mom, or his Mom dropped him off, yeah.. you might want to mention that because it could get your date started on a fun note.

 I understand you might confuse this with some other items on this list of “no – no’s” but there’s a subtle difference here.